-1. INTRODUCTION
+1. Introduction

-- 1.1 In an effort to increase the compatibility of air navigation systems across the globe, the Federal Aviation Administration (FAA) is developing a project called the Mini-Global Demonstration.
-This project is aimed at collaborating with other air navigation service providers (ANSPs) in developing seamless operations across flight information regions (FIRs). - 1.2 The FAA is developing plans for the Mini-Global Demonstration, which will be held in 2014.
-The demonstration will help participants observe the benefits of using up-to-date and more efficient modes of communication to transmit data and thereby create greater efficiencies in air traffic control systems.
+- 1.1 In an effort to increase the compatibility of air navigation systems across the globe, the Federal Aviation Administration (FAA) is developing a project entitled the Mini-Global Demonstration.
+This project is aimed at collaborating with other air navigation service providers (ANSPs) in developing seamless operations across Flight Information Regions (FIRs). - 1.2 The FAA is developing plans for the Mini-Global Demonstration, which is scheduled to be held in 2014.
+The demonstration will help participants observe the benefits of using up-to-date and more efficient modes of communication to transmit data, and thereby create greater efficiencies in air traffic control systems.
 It also aims to reduce the use of antiquated flight plan formats.
 ANSPs are invited to participate or observe.
+Discussion